LucasFishbein/KC_Housing_Price_Prediction/README.md

 # Database Understanding

-A database of 30,155 home sales within King County, WA during the years 2021-2022 has been sourced from [KingCounty.gov](https://kingcounty.gov/) to build this predictive model, this data was choosen as it is the most recent and relevant data available within the stakeholder's county of interest.
-There are 25 home features included in this data set, with "price being treated as the target variable.
+A database of 30,155 home sales within King County, WA during the years 2021-2022 has been sourced from [King County Assessor Data Download](https://info.kingcounty.gov/assessor/DataDownload/default.aspx) to build this predictive model, this data was choosen as it is the most recent and relevant data available within the stakeholder's area of interest.

+The `address`, `lat`, and `long` fields have been retrieved using a third-party [geocoding API](https://docs.mapbox.com/api/search/geocoding/). to build this predictive model, this data was choosen as it is the most recent and relevant data available within the stakeholder's county of interest.

+There are 25 home features included in this data set, with "price" being treated as the target variable.
 The definition of each of these features can be found at [King County Glossary](https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r).

 # Data Cleaning and Preparation